tieuchanlong/TrinityEngine/README.md

 # TrinityEngine
-TrinityEngine is a game engine built using C++ and DirectX 11
+TrinityEngine is a game engine built using C++ and DirectX 11.
+Details will be coming soon.